Home › The Science › Vegan Vitamin D3

 Vitamin D didn’t quite make it into the ‘Big 4’ but it was close.
 In the West vitamin D deficiency is soaring, with anywhere between 40 and 60 per cent of us not getting enough and in certain populations that rises to as much as 75 per cent!

 The latest health advice is that all Scots over the age of one should be taking vitamin D supplements year round, but particularly in autumn and winter.
-Government guidelines also recommend folk living in other parts of the UK supplement with vitamin D during the darker months as it is difficult to get enough of this nutrient from food alone.
+Government guidelines also recommend folk living in other parts of the UK supplement with vitamin D during the darker months, or if spending time indoors during the current crisis, as it is difficult to get enough of this nutrient from food alone.

 But vitamin D deficiency isn’t just a problem in the UK, as studies show that people living in warmer countries such as Australia and even UAE often don’t get enough of the sunshine vitamin!

 Vitamin D is both a nutrient we eat and it is made by our body.
 When sunshine hits our skin it synthesises vitamin D from the cholesterol in our skin and is transported to the liver where it is converted into the hormone form.
 Unfortunately climate change and our fear of skin cancer have meant that we don’t get access to enough sunshine to keep our levels of vitamin D topped up.

 Increased cloud cover in the northern hemisphere is definitely having an impact on our vitamin D levels.
 In parts of Scotland it has increased by 16 per cent in recent years, so we simply don’t get the amount of sunlight we used to.
 Plus when it does appear we immediately slap on sunscreen which prevents the synthesis of vitamin D in the body.
 Today we are so conscious of skin cancer many of us won’t set foot outside in summer without some skin protection.